 Sheffield Hallam support for students

-· Student Wellbeing Service We have a range of different professionals including counsellors and mental health practitioners who can support students experiencing emotional and psychological difficulties.
-To access this support, please register
+Student Wellbeing Service We have a range of different professionals including counsellors and mental health practitioners who can support students experiencing emotional and psychological difficulties.
+To access this support, please register.

-· Student Union Advice Centre The Students' Union provides a confidential, non-judgemental and free service available to all Sheffield Hallam Students.
+Student Union Advice Centre The Students' Union provides a confidential, non-judgemental and free service available to all Sheffield Hallam Students.
 It is independent from the university, so issues with the advice service will not appear on your file without your consent.
+The advice team provides specialist advice and support on academic issues such as concerns about your university experience, formal complaints and appeals, disciplinary hearings and academic misconduct investigations.

 Student Support Advisers You have an allocated Student Support Adviser who can give advice around academic, course and welfare issues and signpost you to helpful services in the University.